ycpcs/cs320-spring2024/assign/assign11.md

 title: "Assignment 11: Team Project Self / Peer Evaluation"
 ---

-**DUE: There are two self / peer evaluations forms due this semester: the first following Team Milestone 2, and the second just before the final Team Project presentation and demo.
+**DUE: There are two self / peer evaluations forms due this semester: the first following Team Milestone 2, and the second a week before the final Team Project presentation and demo.
 [See Assignment Schedule](index.html)**

 This is an **individual** assignment